tomwechsler/Linux_Administration_System_Management/README.md

 # Linux Administration: System Management

-Working with different distributions (Ubuntu, openSUSE and RedHat)!
+Working with different distributions (Ubuntu, openSUSE and RedHat - CompTIA Linux+ XK0-005)!

 ## Content of the sections